 |---|---|

-| Great fit for small spaces without feeling like a compromise | Not the best pick for deep sprawl lounging |
+| Great fit for small spaces without feeling cheap | Not the best match for deep sprawl lounging |

 | Supportive backrest for upright comfort | Narrower footprint limits crowd seating |

-| Strong layout practicality | Upholstery care remains higher-touch |
+| Strong layout practicality | Upholstery care is still higher-touch |

 Details